 I tried to breastfeed.
 Expressing the colostrum (the pre-milk) to get things going was very painful.
 Once my milk came through Caitlin had difficulty latching on and never seemed to be able to get enough milk.
 I used to watch whole episodes of Midsomer Murders whilst feeding.

 When it became clear that Caitlin was not gaining sufficient weight and feeling incredibly guilty, I consulted my lovely midwife who said that I should not beat myself up about introducing Caitlin to the bottle and formula, and that many, many women struggle with breastfeeding.
 I had managed ten weeks so, although this wasn’t ideal, at least I had tried.
 Whether my breastfeeding problems had anything to do with my age, I’m not sure.
 I think it’s doubtful.

 We had decided that, if it were possible, to provide Caitlin with a sibling and started trying relatively soon on the basis that it took so long to conceive our daughter.
 Ieuan was born when I was 45, just 18 months after Caitlin, this time by elective caesarian, at a bouncing 9 lbs 2 oz.
 I put him straight onto formula and he downed 4 oz immediately.

-What I want you to take away from this is that starting a family after 40 is possible.
+What I want you to take away from this is that being an older mum and it is possible to have a baby after 40 is possible.
 It is your life.
 Decide what is right for you and what compromises you are prepared to make.
 For example, I worry sometimes about dying before my kids have reached middle age.
 There is an increased pressure on us as a couple to keep ourselves healthy and young in outlook.